aroemers/redelay/README.md

 ## Usage

 This library allows you to easily start and reset the stateful parts of your application, such as database connections, web servers, schedulers and caches.
-Being ablo to easily restart these in the right order makes REPL-driven development easier, faster and _more fun_.
+Being able to easily restart these in the right order makes REPL-driven development easier, faster and _more fun_.
 This is also known as Stuart Sierra's [reloaded workflow](https://www.cognitect.com/blog/2013/06/04/clojure-workflow-reloaded).

 With this library you create first class **State** objects.